Design thinking and BPM defined

 - Pooling collective ease and enhancing collaboration, through building multidisciplinary teams to focus on a single problem

 - Harnessing natural empathy, leading to a better understanding of the needs and challenges of customers

 - Generating more revenue by ensuring a deeper level of customer satisfaction

 Design thinking and BPM webcast recording

 View webcast recording: Design-led Business Process Management with Dr. Michael Rosemann.

 Dr. Michael Rosemann is Professor of Information Systems and Executive Director, Corporate Engagement at Queensland University of Technology, and is a globally recognised thought leader in the areas of business process management and innovation systems.
 As such, he is perfectly placed to offer expert commentary on the intersection between BPM and design thinking.

-In fact, he did just that in a recent Signavio webinar!
+In fact, he did just that in a recent Signavio webcast!
 Dr. Rosemann led an exclusive session on how to combine BPM and design thinking, with the aim of supporting organizations to develop contemporary, customer-centred business processes.
-The webinar also features a number of case studies across different industries to exemplify the power of an opportunity point-focused approach to BPM.
+The webcast also features a number of case studies across different industries to exemplify the power of an opportunity point-focused approach to BPM.
 Best of all, it’s free, and you can download a copy to view later.

 It takes two

 If you’d like to see for yourself how Signavio can help combine BPM and design thinking in your own work, why not sign up for a free 30-day trial with Signavio today.